Information for term High School Abroad in Norway

 - Demonstrate, through the application process, their flexibility, maturity, adaptability, and readiness to face the challenges of living in a new culture

-- Although there is no language requirement for this program, students are encouraged to practice their Swedish, Norwegian, or Danish prior to departure
+- Although there is no language requirement for this program, students are encouraged to practice their Norwegian prior to departure

 Program fee includes iNext travel insurance.
 Full inclusions are found online.